AdamRalph123/Car-talk/README.md

 ## Typography

-[Lato and Road Rage](https://fonts.google.com/) waa used for the site text.
+[Lato and Road Rage](https://fonts.google.com/) was used for the site text.
 [Font Awesome](https://fontawesome.com/) was used for the icons seen throughout the site.